dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 thumbnailImagePosition: "left"
 ---

 Earlier this year, [Github](https://github.com) released their *workflow automation tool* [Actions](https://github.com/features/actions).
-Github claims to provide nothing less than *world class* CI/CD with [Actions](https://github.com/features/actions).
-After it's release in Autumn 2019, I took the chance and migrated the multi-stage CI Pipeline of [remoteAudio](https://github.com/dh1tw/remoteAudio) to Github Actions.
+Github claims to provide nothing less than * world-class* CI/CD with [Actions](https://github.com/features/actions).
+After its release in Autumn 2019, I took the chance and migrated the multi-stage CI Pipeline of [remoteAudio](https://github.com/dh1tw/remoteAudio) to Github Actions.

 Now it's time to share [the **good**, the **bad** and the **ugly**](https://en.wikipedia.org/wiki/The_Good,_the_Bad_and_the_Ugly) parts of [Github Actions](https://github.com/features/actions).